marafiq/adnanrafiq/blog/2023-10-22-develop-intuitive-understanding-of-middleware-in-asp-net8/index.md

 ### Role of HttpContext
-The `HttpContext` object holds all the information about the current request only, and it will be isolated from the other requests.
+The `HttpContext` object holds all the information about the current request only, and it will be isolated from the other requests as long as it is inside the pipeline.
 The context _importantly_ includes the following but not limited to:
 - `Request` object to read the request headers, body, and other information.
 - `Response` object to write the response headers, body, and other information.